 Central Processing Unit (CPU) – The Brain of the Computer

 The CPU, or Central Processing Unit, is often called the “brain of the computer.”
-It executes instructions from programs and performs all logical, arithmetic, and control operations.
+It executes instructions from software and performs all logical, arithmetic, and control operations.

 It interprets and executes instructions from both hardware and software.